-The discrete-circuit MOSFET amplifier is the standard board-level realisation of a Common-source amplifier: a voltage-divider-biased MOSFET wrapped in the resistors and capacitors needed to make it bias reliably and amplify AC signals.
-It is where biasing, gain, and the eventual Amplifier frequency response all come together.
+The standard board-level Common-source amplifier: a voltage-divider-biased MOSFET wrapped in the resistors and capacitors needed to bias it reliably and amplify AC signals.
+Biasing, gain, and Amplifier frequency response all show up in the one circuit.

 Voltage-divider bias, source resistor, coupling caps, optional source bypass.